nanotheorygroup/kaldo/docs/main_equations.md

+Here is a draft of the main equations implemented in the code with a reference to the units.

-# Input
+# Input Units
 Potential derivatives are in
 $eV/A^2$ or $eV/A^3$.
 Distances are in $A$.
 Masses are in $g/N_A$

-# Density and heat capacity
+# Density
 $$
 \mathrm{kelvintothz} = 10^{-12} \frac{k_B}{ 2 \pi \hbar J} =0.02083
 $$